sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> e complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
 We will return to this in Section 3.4~~
 - ~~> In Section 3.3 we will see much more complex examples, such as “distinct” compound data structures that share parts~~ IMHO see the codes after Figure 3.16 where `(car z1)` and `(cdr z1)` "share parts".
-- > how these returned values are passed from call to call; however, this is also an important aspect of the evaluation process, and we will return to it in detail in Chapter 5.
 - ~~> (For example, see Ex-ercise 3.30.)~~
 - ~~> See Exercise 3.31.~~
-- > We will explore applications of streams to signal processing in Section 3.5.3.
+- ~~> We will explore applications of streams to signal processing in Section 3.5.3.~~
-- > We will discuss this point further at the end of Section 3.5.4.
+- ~~> Physicists sometimes adopt this view by introducing the *“world lines”* of particles as a device for reasoning about motion. ...
+We will discuss this point further at the end of Section 3.5.4.~~
-- > we end up forcing the *same delayed object many times*. is can lead to serious inefficiency in recursive programs involving streams.
-(See Exercise 3.57.)
+- ~~> we end up forcing the *same delayed object many times*. is can lead to serious inefficiency in recursive programs involving streams.
+(See Exercise 3.57.)~~
 - ~~section 3.5.3~~
   - > Streams with delayed evaluation can be a powerful modeling tool, pro-viding many of the benefits of local state and assignment.
     I don't find "assign" later in section 3.5.3.
 So IMHO "Streams as signals" implies their similarity.